Photo courtesy of KDFW-TV Good Day Dallas.

 What will it be today?
 PB and J?

 “Dad!
 We had that yesterday!”

-For moms and dads who need help adding some Zing to your child’s lunch box, take a moment to gain ideas from Registered Dietitian Meridan Zerner in this clip from KDFW-TV Good Day Dallas.
+For moms and dads who need help adding some Zing to your child’s lunch box, take a moment to gain ideas from Registered Dietitian Meridan Zerner from KDFW-TV Good Day Dallas.
 Meridan showcases several creative lunch box ideas just in time for back to school.

 Suggestions for healthy eats that will provide your kiddos with the physical energy and mental focus they’ll need for that science class after lunch include: